 The creators of these guides have written other resources for the home education market such as A Noble Experiment, The History and Nature of the American Government that present a conservative worldview, supportive of Judeo-Christian values.
 However, the Z-Guides are not so direct in their presentation.
 While they are written from a Judeo-Christian worldview, they do not try to teach that worldview to the students.
 Instead, they try to help students understand what worldviews are being "taught" through each movie and how that is accomplished with "The Filmmaker's Art" activity in each guide.

-Movies for which Z-Guides are available that are suitable for middle school students are Kit Kittredge, Johnny Tremain, and My Side of the Mountain.
+Movies for which Z-Guides are available are Kit Kittredge, Johnny Tremain, and My Side of the Mountain.
 Movies appropriate for high school students are A Man for All Seasons, Adventures of Robin Hood, Amazing Grace, Ben Hur, Boy in the Striped Pajamas, Cromwell, The Count of Monte Cristo, Driving Miss Daisy, Father Goose, Flyboys, Guess Who’s Coming to Dinner, Inherit the Wind, Jason and the Argonauts, Knights of the Round Table, Les Miserables, Mr. Smith Goes to Washington, One Night with the King, The Red Badge of Courage, Scarlet Pimpernel, Sergeant York, Tale of Two Cities, The Ten Commandments, The Hiding Place, To Kill a Mockingbird, and 12 Angry Men.

 In our modern culture, one of the most important skills our children should develop is the ability to view media critically, to be able to question and analyze what they hear and see.
 The Z-Guides make the task easy for busy parents.